 Early Life

-Ron Burkle was born on November 12, 1952, in Pomona, California.
-His father managed a Stater Bros. grocery store, instilling in Burkle an early understanding of the retail business.
-At age 13, he joined the United Food and Commercial Workers Union Local 770, and at 16, he graduated high school and briefly attended California State Polytechnic University, Pomona, to study dentistry, but dropped out.
+Ronald Wayne Burkle was born on November 12, 1952, in Pomona, California.
+His father managed a Stater Bros. grocery store, instilling in Ron an early understanding of the retail business.
+By age 13, Burkle was already a member of the United Food and Commercial Workers Union Local 770.

 Rise to Success